Space for children’s play must be central to a vision for the public realm

 Adrian Voce, as President of the European Network for Child Friendly Cities, will chair the forthcoming Child in the City international seminar on children’s play in the urban environment at Goldsmith’s University of London, on 6-7 November 2017.

-The final part of this essay will look at specific measures that government’s can take to create more playable, child friendly neighbourhoods, towns and cities.
+The final part of this article will look at specific measures that government’s can take to create more playable, child friendly neighbourhoods, towns and cities.

 Policy for Play – responding to children’s forgotten right